awietek/xdiag/docs/installation.md

 - **Compile the distributed library**

-    To use the distributed computing features of `hydra`, the distributed library has to be built which requires [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
+    To use the distributed computing features of `xdiag`, the distributed library has to be built which requires [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface).
     ``` bash
-    cd hydra
+    cd xdiag
-    cmake -S . -B build -D HYDRA_DISTRIBUTED=On
+    cmake -S . -B build -D XDIAG_DISTRIBUTED=On
     cmake --build build
     cmake --install build
     ```